Rebels besiege town in northern Mozambique for fifth day - WTMJ

 The battle for Palma highlights the military and humanitarian crisis in this Southern African nation on the Indian Ocean.
 The three-year insurgency of the rebels, who are primarily disaffected young Muslim men, in the northern Cabo Delgado province has taken more than 2,600 lives and displaced an estimated 670,000 people, according to the U.N.

-Mozambique’s government is expected to issue an update on the battle for Palma later Sunday.
+The Mozambican army has been fighting the rebels in several locations to regain control of Palma, Col. Omar Saranga, a Ministry of Defense spokesman, said Sunday in the capital of Maputo.

+Hundreds of Palma residents, both local and foreign, have been rescued, he said, adding that the defense forces are battling “to contain the criminal attacks of terrorists and restore normality in Palma.”

-Most communications with Palma and the surrounding area have been cut off by the insurgents, although some in the besieged town got messages out using satellite phones.
-The town is where many contractors have been working for a multi-billion-dollar liquified natural gas project by the French energy company Total.
+Most communications in recent days with Palma and the surrounding area have been cut off by the insurgents, although some residents got messages out using satellite phones.

 Many Palma residents ran into the dense tropical forest surrounding the town to escape the violence.
 But a few hundred foreign workers from South Africa, Britain and France clustered at hotels that quickly became targets for the rebel attacks.

-An estimated 200 foreign workers were at the Hotel Amarula.
-On Friday a band of them in 17 vehicles drove together to the beach, where they hoped to be rescued, but the convoy came under heavy fire.
-Only 7 vehicles reached the beach and several people in even those vehicles had been killed, according to local reports and messages sent by survivors.
+An estimated 200 Mozambicans and foreign workers sheltered at the Hotel Amarula.
+On Friday, a band of them in 17 vehicles drove together to the beach, where they hoped to be rescued, but the convoy came under heavy fire.
+Only 7 vehicles reached the beach, according to local reports and messages sent by survivors.

+Seven people in the convoy had been killed, the military spokesman confirmed Sunday.

 The beach remained under insurgent fire, preventing rescue efforts from air or sea, according to the reports.
 The Hotel Amarula remained under attack and it’s not known what happened to those in the 10 vehicles that did not reach the coast.